 Enjoy our list which is in no particular order.
 We tried to give a good mix between the more refined and the more obvious yard birds.

 Babes: The standard by which all fried chicken should be judged.
 The location in Roanoke seems more authentic, but there are plenty of locations, including the cousin store, Bubba’s.
-Brined so it carries saltiness and served up with some amazing sides including fluffy biscuits and plenty of house-made cream corn.
+Brined so it carries saltiness and served up with some amazing sides including fluffy biscuits and plenty of house-made creamed corn.

 Celebration: This home-cooking Mecca has been in business a fast and friendly forty years serving up chicken fried steaks, meatloaf, catfish and southern fried chicken.
 The sides are sturdy and the chicken is light and crispy.
 For those with a “get in me belly” outlook on lunch, you may order as many plate refills as you can sample.